18F/foia-recommendations/research-plan.md

 The goal of this research is to inform hypotheses that address the following:
 - How might we create a platform that improves the FOIA requesting experience?
-- How might we create a platform that increases the quality of FOIA requests?
+- How might we make it easier for the agencies to respond to requests?
-- How might various FOIA requesters use a national FOIA platform?
+- How might various FOIA requesters benefit from a national FOIA platform?
+- How might agency processes be improved or enhanced by a national FOIA platform?

 ## User groups